Koko ni Ita Koto

 While all the group's albums had been almost entirely collections of previously released material, "Koko ni Ita Koto" took a different approach.
 Although it featured four 2010 hits, one theatre stage song, and a theme from an early 2011 movie, the rest were new songs.

 It met with great commercial success, topping the Oricon Weekly Albums Chart and, with just one week of sales, placed second in the list of best selling albums of the first half of 2011 in Japan.
 In the same month, it was already certified Million by the Recording Industry Association of Japan for shipments of over one million copies.
+The IFPI ranked it as the 42nd best-selling album worldwide in 2011.

 Background

 The upcoming release of the first AKB48's original album was announced on February 21, 2011.
-The then-unnamed album would be released on April 6, 2011 and contain the hits "Ponytail to Chouchou", "Heavy Rotation", "Beginner", and "Chance no Junban", the rest being new songs.
+The then-unnamed album would be released on April 6, 2011, and contain the hits "Ponytail to Chouchou", "Heavy Rotation", "Beginner", and "Chance no Junban", the rest being new songs.
 In addition to a regular edition, there would be a limited edition of the album and a theater edition.
 The limited edition would contain a 100-page photobook shot by photographer Mika Ninagawa, who was the director of their Heavy Rotation music video, a DVD, lottery entry card to win a special present from the band and also comes with a photo in 14 types, while the regular came with 14 alternate changeable covers featuring them in circus costumes and also the DVD which was featured in limited edition and the theater edition would be a CD-only version coming with 14 alternate changeable covers featuring them in school uniforms, a handshake event ticket and a photo of an AKB48 member chosen at random.

 More details were announced at a group's handshake event on March 5, 2011.
 11 of 16 songs on the album would be completely new.
 "Shōjotachi yo", the theme song for AKB48's movie Documentary of AKB48 to be continued, would also be on the album.
 On the title track AKB48 would be joined by the sister groups SKE48, SDN48, and NMB48.

 Due to the 2011 Tohoku earthquake and tsunami, the album's release date was pushed back to June 8, 2011.
 Part of the revenues from it goes to the victims of the disaster.
 Also, handshakes and photos with the group members, that were planned to be a theater edition bonus, were replaced by the right to choose 5 member photos.